 - In the Experience section, layout shift events appear as red blocks

-Click each block to see which element caused the shift and where it came
+- Click each block to see which element caused the shift and where it came from

 In PageSpeed Insights: